gotchoices/MyCHIPs/doc/learn-protocol.md

 [![state-cons](uml/state-conf.svg)](uml/state-conf.svg)

-States for the foil are fairly simple.
+States for the foil are pretty straightforward.
 It mainly needs to track new good chits, link them into its chain, and reliably inform the Stock about the latest end hash.

-For the Stock, it is slightly more complicated.
+For the Stock, it is a little more complicated.
 It must be able to conform to information it receives from the foil.
 It can't really consider itself fully settled until receiving proper confirmation from the foil.
 And it may need to ask the foil for any chits it has overlooked or not yet received.